tmwayne/ide-vim/README.md

 `ide-vim` turns Vim into a simple IDE .
 The plugin is a thin wrapper around the asynchronous terminal feature released in Vim v8.1.

-The plugin handles opening a interpreter, managing the buffers and windows, running code in the interpreter, and closing the interpreter.
+The plugin handles opening an interpreter, managing the buffers and windows, running code in the interpreter, and closing the interpreter.
 It's meant to be as thin as possible with only the essential functionality, as opposed to being feature rich.